silviamaggi/smd-com/_posts/2024-01-03-linkedin-collaborative-articles.md

 - Overlooking feedback
 - Here’s what else to consider

 Doesn’t it all add up to a person not actually doing what a UX designer is expected to do?
-That’s probably why the career is not growing.
-More importantly, what kind of question is that?
+The reality is surely more complex than suggested though, and the reasons why a designer’s career is not growing can be completely unrelated to their skills.
+More appropriately to the case, what kind of question is that?
 What does it even mean?

 ## To what end?